jkrijthe/RSSL/cran-comments.md

-Fixes some problems that surfaced by using -D_FORTIFY_SOURCE=2 in devel, and documentation issues were unused parameters were documented.
-Also fixes some issues with deprecated functions from the dplyr package.
+Fixes a bug in the calculation of posteriors for one of the models.

 ## Test environments
-* local OS X install, R 3.6
+* local OS X install, R 4.0
 * ubuntu 16.04 (on travis-ci), R-oldrel, R-devel, R-release
 * win-builder (devel)

 ## Local R CMD check results
 0 errors | 0 warnings | 0 notes

-## Reverse dependencies
-There are no reverse dependencies.